CrowdHailer/padrino-database-example/README.md

 10. Switch test for factory girl
 	*Has good documentation, I find traits very useful.*
 	*By default I make a factory with no traits valid then take away as needed in tests*

+11. Test for unique headline
+	*simply save one article then copy headline and try creating a new article*